markoch/dev-notebook/README.md

 ## Getting Started

 Clone this GIT repository.
-To create the ebook you can executed the attached `compile.sh` shell script or execute the following comnmand line.
+To create the ebook you can executed `make` or execute the following comnmand line.

 ````shell
 pandoc -o dist/dev-notes.epub --metadata-file=doc/metadata.yml doc/dev-notes.md --toc --toc-depth=3